corefound/yogi/docs/backend-llvm.md

 ```

 The address-of expression `&value` is serialized as `AddressOfExpression`.
+The explicit dereference expression `*p` is serialized as
-For this first pointer lot, address-of is supported for variables and lowers to
+`DereferenceExpression`.
+Address-of is supported for variables and lowers to
 the storage address for that local/global binding.
-The backend does not insert
-implicit dereference operations, pointer arithmetic, pointer indexing, or
-pointer-based borrowed views yet.

 LLVM lowering uses pointer values directly: